Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 =====================

-The following MPEG class controls deal with MPEG decoding and encoding settings that are specific to the Multi Format Codec 5.1 device present in the S5P family of SoCs by Samsung.
+The following MPEG class controls deal with MPEG decoding and encoding settings that are specific to the woke Multi Format Codec 5.1 device present in the woke S5P family of SoCs by Samsung.

 .. _mfc51-control-id: